Valuing a collection of museum artefacts

 The museum also has a taxidermy rat modelled by animators for the 2018 motion picture Peter Rabbit.

+All these items might seem priceless, but in the context of financial reporting their value can be measured.
 Determining that value was the job of our Public Sector Valuations team.

 We had provided valuations to museums, galleries and libraries across Australia previously, but this project was unique as we had just helped draft a national valuation framework with the Council of Australasian Museum Directors, and this was the first valuation to follow.

 We corralled an expert team, including a statistician and a group of history and cultural buffs, to scour the Australian Museum’s collection and start to determine a value.

 We used a method known as ‘statistically verified multi stage sampling’ to calculate the most accurate ‘fair value’ estimate without having to apply a monetary value to every single item.

 Sub-collections were categorised into high-value and low-value items.
 The high-value items were then individually sighted and valued.
 The low value items were subject to a statistical sampling methodology, which requires sighting and valuing a random sample of items, then using statistical techniques to extrapolate a value.